Using an eSIM on a Windows laptop or tablet

 Need to know

-To get an EE eSIM on my your Windows device you'll need to be a current EE Mobile customer with an EE ID and be able to add an additional line.
+To get an EE eSIM on your Windows device, you must be a current EE Mobile customer with an EE ID and be able to add an additional line.

 To check your device is cellular enabled: